10 tips for using diagrams to ace the system design interview

 Keep an eraser handy

-The system design interview is the most communication-heavy technical interview there is, and a great performance on it can really compensate for some weaker performances elsewhere.
-It also is a lot more related to what you'd actually be doing on the job versus some other interviews where you're tested on something like algorithms.
+The system design interview is the most communication-heavy technical interview there is, and a great performance on it can compensate for weaker performances elsewhere.
+It's a lot more related to what you'd actually be doing on the job versus some other interviews where you're tested on something like algorithms.
 As a backend engineer, you'll often have to diagram your designs in a way that's clear and explanatory in meetings, ad-hoc discussions, and recorded documentation.
-Hope these tips have been helpful!
-Feel free to email at firstname.lastname@example.org if you have any questions, I'm happy to help.